ai-tonchev/kassia-api/README.md

 ## Fonts

-Kassia utilizes 5 fonts for neume styles: Main, Combo, Chronos, Martyria, Fthora.

-- Main has the most commly used neumes
-- Combo has large jumps and large jumps with a kentemata
-- Chronos has time modifying neumes like gorga and argon
-- Martyria has martyries
-- Fthora has fthores, chroes, sharps, and flats
+Kassia can utilize true type fonts files to draw neumes.
+To add new neume fonts, create a folder with the font name, place TTF files in the folder, and create classes.yaml and glyphnames.yaml files.
+The wiki has more information on how the yaml files should be structured.

-Some sample fonts are included for lyric styling— Alegreya, EB Garamond, and Gentium Plus.
-Kassia will look in the /fonts folder and be able to use any TTF files you put there.
+Some sample fonts are included for headings and lyrics (Alegreya, EB Garamond, and Gentium Plus).
+Kassia will scan the /fonts folder and use any TTF files found there.

-For more information on key combinations for neume fonts, see [KA New Stathis](https://github.com/t-bullock/KA-New-Stathis).